Note

 - Information contained within PROTECTED items is copied and pasted into a new item without the same controls applied, allowing for exfiltration of the information.

-Endpoint data loss prevention (Endpoint DLP) is used to address these risks.
+Endpoint data loss prevention (Endpoint DLP) allows for DLP policies to apply to user actions on registered endpoints.
 For information about onboarding procedures for Endpoint DLP, see getting started with Endpoint DLP.

-Government organizations need limit to use only Microsoft 365 DLP-aware browsers.
-Chromium is DLP-aware and Google Chrome can be made DLP aware via a browser add-in.
+As a prerequisite to effective EndPoint DLP controls, Government organizations should limit web browsers to only those which are Microsoft 365 DLP-aware.
+Chromium is DLP-aware and both Google Chrome and Firefox can be made DLP aware via a browser add-in.
 For more information on the Microsoft Purview Chrome extension, see getting started with the Microsoft Purview Chrome Extension.

 To target devices with Endpoint DLP, create a DLP policy that is scoped to the Devices location.